fvictorio/evm-puzzles/Walkthrough.md

 ```

 Next, we need to know what the [JUMP](https://www.evm.codes/#56) instruction does.
 This opcode consumes the top value on the stack and jumps to the `n`th instruction in the sequence where `n` is the value at the top of the stack.
 A quick example will make this more clear.
-Lets say we have the following sequence.
+Let's say we have the following sequence.

 ```js